The 2025 tennis season in review: data, predictions & what we learned

 Impact: More accurate surface performance predictions, especially for players with strong recent form.

-3. Enhanced Surface Analyzer
+3. Enhanced surface analyzer

 Problem: Surface performance analysis was inconsistent between scoring and display.